-- 1. High Points will be awarded at year end for classes with participation at 3 or more shows. - In order to be eligible for a High Point Award at year end, an exhibitor must have participated in a minimum of (any) 3 Sanctioned Shows during the Show Season. - 3.
+- 1. High Points will be awarded at year end for classes with participation at 3 or more shows. - 2.
+In order to be eligible for a High Point Award at year end, an exhibitor must have participated in a minimum of (any) 3 Sanctioned Shows during the Show Season. - 3.
 Any combined Mare/Gelding/Stallion Class will be counted separately towards the Mare, Gelding and Stallion Awards in all three divisions.
 Points will be based on the points received in the combined class. - 4.
-High Point Classes Rider Awards indicated by "R" and Horse Awards indicated by "H"
+High Point Classes Rider Awards indicated by "R" and Horse Awards indicated by "H." - 5.
+It will be the responsibility of the show manager and show judge(s) to ensure horses are the eligible height for the 14.2 and Under Class.